Sunday, January 29, 2023

 Brunch in Winstar Dining Room of Skilled Cake with linked sausage.

-Recognized a father and son who had the most days traveled on Carnival Cruise Ships.
+Recognized a father and son who traveled the most days on Carnival cruise ships.

-We listened to Crimson String Trio before going to dinner in the Winstar dining room.
+We listened to Crimson String Trio before going to the Winstar dining room.

 Crimson String Trio